 For income tax purposes, HMRC class a director's loan as overdrawn if you borrow money (intentionally or not) from your company and it, at any point in time exceeds £10,000.
 If your loan account does become overdrawn by £10,000 it means you will have received a benefit in kind.
 Benefits in kind are any personal benefits received from your company that are taxable such as a company car, loan, gym membership etc. They must be declared to HMRC using a form known as a P11D and as a result additional income tax will be due plus your company will have to pay Class 1A National Insurance on the value of the benefits.

 An added complication with a director's loan is if there is any balance outstanding on the loan when your year end accounts and Corporation Tax return are prepared it must be shown on your Corporation Tax return.
-Your company must then pay 32.5% of the loan value in additional Corporation Tax.
+Your company must then pay 32.5 (increasing to 33.75% for loans taken from 6th April 2022) of the loan value in additional Corporation Tax.

 For example, if you have a loan of £5,000 outstanding when your Corporation Tax return is prepared you will need to pay HMRC £1,625 in additional Corporation Tax.
 Once the loan is repaid the Corporation Tax on the loan amount can be reclaimed however this can’t be done until nine months after the end of the accounting period in which the loan was paid off.